I’ve been observing the trend of older workers being retrenched over the past few years.

 First of all, networking isn’t about exchanging name cards and awkward conversations.
 Networking is simply about getting to know other people and forming win-win relationships.
 It is about learning and being genuine.

 Hence, don’t approach people immediately by asking them for a favour.
 Instead, take your time to know them.
-I know I am always instantly turned off when people try to use me for publicity because I have a significant following online.

 Not everyone is comfortable with putting ourselves out there to talk to people and I myself had this problem when I first started.